realm/realm-dotnet/examples/QuickJournalSync/README.md

 There are different kind of errors that can happen when working on a synced application:
 - [Subscription errors](#subscription-errors), that are raised when there are issues with subscriptions in Flexible Sync;
 - [Session errors](#session-errors), that are raised when there is an issue with the synchronization or the connection;
-- [Client resets](#client-reset), that are raised in exceptional cases when a client cannot sync data with the backend.
+- [Client reset errors](#client-reset), that are raised in exceptional cases when a client cannot sync data with the backend.

 The sample application has been designed to show how to handle these different kind of errors.